microsoft/terminal/doc/specs/#885 - Terminal Settings Model/Actions Addendum.md

 ### Unbinding actions

-Removing a name or a key chord is currently ommitted from this spec because there is no Settings UI use case for it at the moment.
+Removing a name or a key chord is currently omitted from this spec because there is no Settings UI use case for it at the moment.
 This class of scenarios is designed for Command Palette customization.